College Bus Travel

 Use our Journey Planner to find your best route

 Whether you travel every day or once in a while, we’ve got just the ticket for you.

 We have 2 fare zones, Cardiff (including Penarth & Llandough) and Barry.
 Your bus ticket will be valid in these areas only unless you purchase a ‘plus’ ticket which allows travel across our entire network.

 You can buy day, week or 4 week passes on our iOS and Android app.
 If you qualify for young person fares, you can purchase 12 single tickets to use within Cardiff* for £11 with a Freedom Ticket.
 Alternatively purchase 10 adult single journey tickets for £16 or the easy-threesy which offers a discount on 3 day tickets when they are bought together.

 Single, day and week tickets can be bought on the bus, however you will need an iff card to purchase a week to go.

-Tickets for longer durations, such as our 4 week to go ticket or annual passes can be purchase online, at our head office on Sloper Road depot, and week and 4 week to go tickets can be purchased at PayPoint outlets, however, you will need an iff card for these tickets.
+Tickets for longer durations, such as our 4 week to go ticket or annual passes can be purchase at our head office on Sloper Road depot, and week and 4 week to go tickets can be purchased at PayPoint outlets, however, you will need an iff card for these tickets.
 To learn more about an iff card please click here.